PHSC138/writeups/nuidt quals/kebabSTO/README.md

 when we unzip it, it's another tcp stream

-we have a full 4 way handshake and the SSID wifiAccess so let's do some aircrack-ng
+we have a full 4 way handshake and the SSID wifiAccess so let's do some aircrack-ng with the rockyou password list...

+aircrack-ng lkdjflknezcz -w ../rockyou.txt

+'''
 Opening lkdjflknezcz
 Read 1358 packets.